uikit/uikit-site/docs/pages/list.md

 ## Usage

-The [Base component](base.md) already provides some styling for list elements.
 To apply this component, add the `.uk-list` class to an unordered or ordered list.
 The list will now display without any spacing or list-style.

 ```html
 <ul class="uk-list">